mGPT: Few-Shot Learners Go Multilingual: Ethical Statement and Social Impacts

 \subsection{Low-resource Languages}

-NLP for resource-lean scenarios is one of the leading research directions nowadays~\cite{ruder20194}.
-The topic relevance has led to pro-active research on low-resource languages, which has proposed various transfer techniques and massively multilingual LMs.
-Our work falls under this scope, introducing the first autoregressive LM for 60 languages.
-To the best of our knowledge, we make the first attempt to address this problem for 20 languages of the Commonwealth of Independent States and the small peoples in Russia, such as Kazakh, Tajik, Tatar, Kalmyk, Yakut, etc. We hope to benefit cross-lingual knowledge transfer, annotation projection, and other potential applications for economically challenged and underrepresented languages, and diversify the research field by shifting from the Anglo-centric paradigm.
+NLP for resource-lean scenarios is one of the leading research directions nowadays.
+The topic's relevance has led to proactive research on low-resource languages.
+Our work falls under this scope, introducing the first autoregressive LM for $61$ languages.
+To the best of our knowledge, we present one of the first attempts to address this problem for 20 languages of the Commonwealth of Independent States and the small peoples in Russia.